cmcb-warwick/ShapeSpaceExplorer/README.md

 - Deep Learning (optional, only required for group analysis of regions)

 ## Usage
-To learn how to use Shape Space Explorer, please read the [documentation](https://cmcb-warwick.github.io/ShapeSpaceExplorer/).
+To learn how to use ShapeSpaceExplorer, please read the [documentation](https://cmcb-warwick.github.io/ShapeSpaceExplorer/).

 If you use our software please cite the paper (link coming soon)